Franziska-Aman/Franziska-Aman/README.md

 My experience has taught me the value of factual insights over mere estimates and how to leverage the potential of data fully.
 I am confident I can leverage my expertise to optimize business processes, enabling companies to achieve their goals through data-driven insights.

+Feel free to check out my portfolio, which shows a summary of some of my open source analysis projects.

 📫 How to reach me: franziskaaman (at) aol (dot) com